 As a National Historic Site, Cape Spear also has a visitor centre, museum and washrooms, making it a good place to bring the whole family.
 The ocean and coastal views are phenomenal, with icebergs routinely passing by in spring and migrating whales most of the summer.

 Cape Spear is located on the East Coast Trail long distance trek and from the lighthouse some of the nicest trails in St. John’s lead off in both directions along the coast.
 You can walk as far as you like, taking in the exceptional scenery, before returning to your car.

 One of the Best Fishing Villages in Newfoundland

 15 km / 15 min

-The next stop along the coast south of St. John’s, Petty Harbour is the classic vision of an adorable fishing village.
+The next stop along the coast south of St. John’s, Petty Harbour is the classic vision of an adorable fishing village and an easiest and most enjoyable day trips from St. John’s.
 There is a cute little harbour surrounded by lush hills.
 Hills which happen to be lined with colourful homes in a seemingly random pattern.

 Then the harbour is filled with stereotypical maritime fishing boats – fully functional working boats that also just happen to be extremely photogenic.
 Combine them all and you can see why Petty Harbour earned a place on our list of top photo spots in St. John’s.